bio-tools/biotoolsDocs/what_is_biotools.rst

 bio.tools Tool Identifiers
 --------------------------

-Each bio.tools entry is assigned a unique identifier: a manually verified, URL-safe version of (normally identical to) the supplied tool name.
+Each bio.tools entry is assigned a unique identifier (**biotoolsID**): a manually verified, URL-safe version of (normally identical to) the supplied tool name.
 The IDs are used in persistent URLs, resolving to Tool Cards of essential information.
 The recommended short-form is a compact URI (CURIE), which is resolvable in `Identifiers.org <http://identifiers.org/>`_.

 System          | Example
 --------------- | ------